 Returning to a Bottom Line Approach to Team Building

 In the fall of 2008, TARP fund recipients were severely criticized for taking executives on expensive, luxury retreats and junkets.
 The AIG Effect made many organizations shy away from team building, executive retreats, and sales incentive trips.
-If these organizations had focused their team building and executive retreats on generating strategies to resolve their significant business issues, they would never had been criticized.
+If these organizations had focused their team building and executive retreats on generating strategies to resolve their significant business issues, they would never have been criticized.

 Organizations would be wise to return to a bottom line approach to team building.
-For companies that are doing well and seeking to reward their teams, charity team building or a philanthropic endeavour at home or abroad as part of incentive travel would help companies give back to the community and steer clear of negative publicity.
+For companies that are doing well and seeking to reward their teams, charity team building or a philanthropic endeavor at home or abroad as part of incentive travel would help companies give back to the community and steer clear of negative publicity.
 This approach would definitely boost team cohesion and give employees an experience that would be FAR more rewarding than anything money could buy.